hnaderi/edomata/docs/introduction.md

 ### Akka and Akka persistence
 it is a very strong and well established ecosystem, but it has a few drawbacks:

+* incompatible ecosystem with FP
-* to low level
+* too low level
+* easy too use, but not simple
-* tries to solve a lot of problems at once, which almost always will lead to mixing domain logic and implementation details
+* tries to solve a lot of problems at once, which can lead to mixing domain logic and implementation details if not used carefully
-* in case of event sourcing, it encourages bad ideas, such as central journal which will lead to brittle and hard to change logic if not used with a high level of experience and considerations
+* in case of event sourcing, it does mislead somehow, as sourcing inputs does not make a system event sourced
-* it is not composable, you can't compose or reuse actors easily
+* you can't compose or reuse actors easily
-* it is too complex and needs a lot of specific experience in Akka itself
+* it is somewhat complex and needs a lot of specific experience in Akka itself
 * not friendly with purely functional programs as it requires shims and wrappers every where

 however, it has a large ecosystem and community, and it should be your first consideration if none of the drawbacks above make any sense to you.